korchasa/craftify-raycast/README.md

 ## Usage

 1. Select text in any application.
-2. Call the desired command via Raycast (for example, "Summarize", "Fix Text Errors", etc.).
+2. Call the desired command via Raycast (for example, "Summarize", "Fix Text Errors", "Edit Text", etc.).
 3. The result will replace selected text or shown in the Raycast window (depending on the command).

 ## ToDo